 Ensuring Strong Enterprise Software UX With Comprehensive QA Testing

 Virtually every good development company offers some degree of QA testing for the software it creates.
 But only a portion of software development firms have UI/UX testing experts on-staff.
 A few thorough rounds of QA testing will ensure that an enterprise platform is free of glitches and issues that result in a poor user experience and decreased productivity.

 Many enterprise software programs and mobile apps can benefit from closed beta testing with a select group of end-users.
 Feedback from these users will lead to some very useful insights that can be leveraged to maximize the platform’s usefulness.
 Closed beta testing can also minimize the number of UI/UX alterations that are required shortly after the software is completed.

 An experienced team of UI/UX designers and QA testing experts can create an enterprise application that simplifies and streamlines a company’s operations.
 A good piece of enterprise software will centralize operations in a single user-friendly interface that is fully integrated with the company’s data lakes and third-party platforms.

 At SevenTablets, we take great pride in our approach to enterprise software and mobile app development.
 We believe in creating well-architected software with an intuitive, user-friendly UI/UX.
-Our specialties include app testing and mobile security, along with technologies such as Augmented Reality (AR), Predictive Analytics (PA) and Artificial Intelligence (AI).
+Our specialties include app testing, data governance and mobile security, along with technologies such as Augmented Reality (AR) and Artificial Intelligence (AI).
 This means we’re well-positioned to create a custom software platform that will meet your unique needs.

 SevenTablets is based in Dallas, and we also have regional offices located in Houston and Austin, Texas.
 If you’re ready to develop an enterprise application that maximizes your ROI, contact the team here at SevenTablets today.